Music Statement of Intent

 All children learn to play percussion instruments, both tuned and untuned and in Y4-6, they will also get the chance to learn ukulele and steel pans.
 Our school has been recognised by Music Mark for its commitment to a broad and balanced curriculum and the value we place on music.

 There are opportunities for all children to develop their love of music outside the classroom also through instrumental tuition (we offer lessons in piano, drums, trumpet, violin, saxophone, clarinet and guitar); there are 3 recorder groups to suit all abilities; an instrumental ensemble which develops and improves children’s performance in their chosen instrument in a fun, safe and sociable environment; a Ukulele club; and a choir (named Humming & Notes), who as well as singing in the local community (community centres and fetes) and in our variety of school performances, have also sung further afield from churches in surrounding villages, most recently performing a World Premiere of a piece written especially for them which had to be postponed several times due to the pandemic, to Cambridge Corn Exchange, West Road, Birmingham Symphony Hall and Saffron Hall.
-Humming & Notes were lucky enough to be asked to sing in Carmina Burana at the iconic venue of The Royal Albert Hall in 2016 and in July 2021 even after 18 months of a pandemic, singing in Latin, German as well as English, just one of the many highlights of this very young choir.
+Humming & Notes were lucky enough to be asked to sing in Carmina Burana at the iconic venue of The Royal Albert Hall in 2016 and in July 2021 even after 18 months of a pandemic, singing in Latin, German as well as English.
+Most recently, the choir returned to the RAH to sing as part of a large children's choir at the premiere of the oratorio It Takes A City in May 2022, just a selection of the highlights of this very young choir.